New eco electronic NFC bag tag product available to buy!

 Intermediate materials

-The materials used to manufacture this mouse mat include:
+The materials used to manufacture our mouse mats include:

 • ~50ml nontoxic water-based polyvinyl alcohol adhesive.
 Bostik.
 Country of purchase:

-• medium density fibreboard (0.63mĀ²).
+• medium density fibreboard (0.63m²).
 Boyle craft brand, prefabricated.
 Country of purchase: Australia.
 Country of manufacture: China

 • rubberised cork sheet.
 Country of purchase: Australia.